aranoniem/Dapper/README.md

 python3 main.py
 ```

 This will prompt you for an algorithm with which you would like create a rail network, at what level you want your algorithm, how many trajectories can be used as a maximum, how long each trajectory may be timewise and how many iterations you would prefer.
-If it is an iterative algorithm it will also ask the program will also ask for the maximum amount of iterations one iteration can have without a better solution.
+If it is an iterative algorithm it will also ask the user for the maximum amount of iterations one iteration can have without a better solution.

+#### Example
 The recommended parameters for Holland:
 * a maximum trajectory of 7
 * a maximum timeframe of 120
 * 10000 iterations
 * for iterative algorithms: max 120 iterations without change and 40 iterations total

-The recommended parameters for Holland:
+The recommended parameters for Nationaal:
 * a maximum trajectory of 20
 * a maximum timeframe of 180
 * 10000 iterations
 * for iterative algorithms: max 250 iterations without change and 20 iterations total

- After that it will output the generated rail network and its quality score (K).
+After running, the program will output the generated rail network and its quality score (K), together with the map of the railnetwork.
+The output can be found in the directory csv_files, and the map can be found in the directory maps.

 ### Structure
 The following list describes the organization of the directory and its most important components.
-* **/code**: contains all the code of this project
+* **/code**: contains all the code of this project, except for visualisation
     * **/algorithms**: contains all the algorithms available for creating a railnetwork
     * **/classes**: contains 4 classes; 3 to store data and 1 load data into memory
-    * **/visualisation**: contains files for visual images of the railnetwork
+    * **/functions**: contains files with functions needed in other parts of the code
 * **/data**: contains datafiles of stations and connections.
 Two files per area.
+* **/results**: contains all the results from running the program
-* **/images**: contains images of railnetwork visualisation and output
+    * **/csv_files**: contains all the output from each run
-* **/plots**: contains histograms of experiments with algorithms
+    * **/plots**: contains the histograms from each run
-* **/result_csv**: contains data from experimenting with algorithms
+    * **/maps**: contains images from visualisation of railnetwork of each run
-* **/shapefile_for_visualisation**: contains files necessary to load the map of the created rail network
+* **/visualisation**: contains all the code for visualisation of the railnetwork

 ## Algorithms
 We have created multiple algorithms to use in the project.
 To give an overview:
 * BreadthFirst
 * DepthFirst
-* Greedy
+* Greedy Search
+* Hillclimber
-* Two Local Searches
+* Local Search
 * Two Random algorithms
 The algorithms will be shortly explained in the paragraphs below.